strongbox/strongbox-docs/Cron-Tasks.md

 This task can periodically empty the trash.

+## Remove Time-stamped Maven Snapshot Artifacts

+This cron task can perform cleanups of time-stamped snapshot builds.

+The cron task is be able to remove all timestamped artifacts based on the following rules:
+* **numberToKeep** : The number of artifacts to keep.
+For example, if this is set to 2 , versions 1 , 2  and 3  will be removed and only the last two (4  and 5 ) preserved.
+* **keepPeriod** : The period to keep artifacts

+The number of artifacts to keep takes precedence, ensuring that the **numberToKeep** are preserved.

 ## Remove Released Snapshots

 This task checks which artifacts have been released and can be removed from the respective snapshot repository.